top of page

 Body Mapping

 Our brain has a “map” of the body.
-There is brain real estate dedicated to each part of the body.
+There is real estate in the brain dedicated to each part of the body.
 The quantity of real estate dedicated to each part of the body is considered plastic, or changeable.
-Through either lack of sensory input, trauma, pain or injury, for example, the brain’s map of the body may or may not be accurate, clear or up-to-date.
+Through either lack of sensory input, trauma, pain or injury, for example, the brain’s map of the body may or may not be accurate, clear, or up-to-date.
 Body Mapping is the conscious act of gathering current information about various locations in the body.
-This focused attention to specific points increases cellular and neurological activity in the area which gains the attention of the sensory-motor cortex of the brain.
+This focused attention to specific points increases cellular and neurological activity in the area, which gains the attention of the sensory-motor cortex of the brain.
 Once sensory information about location and patterning has reached the brain, the brain is then capable of changing the state of the autonomic nervous system and sending out new or modified motor patterns.
 In addition, the brain can adapt, update, change or clarify the map of the body for more in-the-moment accuracy.
-Body Mapping in the context of compression and/or movement allows the potential to change patterns in various movement situations, ranges of motion, and environments.
+Body Mapping in the context of compression and/or movement allows for the potential to change patterns in various movement situations, ranges of motion, and environments.

 www.transformationspdx.com